chun-eric/infosecprogram/README.md

 # Quantum Financials Information Security Policy

-### The final Information Security Policy will be uploaded in this repository once it has been completed..
+## The final Information Security Policy will be uploaded in this repository once it has been completed.

 ## Background
 Quantum Financials is a medium sized global financial brokerage trading company.
 [Add more detailed background information here.]